-By the time the 1994 NBA All-Star Game in Minneapolis rolled around, Prince had already released more than a dozen albums and was a superstar in the entertainment world.
-Rather than moving to New York or Los Angeles, he stayed in his native Minneapolis to run his vast multimedia empire, making him the state’s best-known celebrity.
+By the time the 1994 NBA All-Star Game in Minneapolis rolled around, Prince had already released over a dozen albums and was a superstar in the entertainment world.
+Rather than moving to New York or LA, he stayed in his native Minneapolis to run his vast multimedia empire, making him the state’s best-known celebrity.

 When the best of the basketball world gathered in town for the weekend, Prince played the role of host at his Paisley Park studio, and Alonzo Mourning says it was a sight to behold.